alnoorimustafa/marketplace/README.md

     - number of vendors
     - number of users registered
     - number of daily active users
-  - sales (can apply percentage to see net profit)
+  - sales and net profit
     - from auctions
     - according to product
     - according to city